EthanRutherford/emoji/README.md

 # emoji
-This repo contains the code which generates the data for @rutherford/emoji.
-It fetches from github's emoji api to get shortcodes, and combines that with category data from unicode.org as well as keywords from CLDR data.
+This emoji module is built by fetching from github's emoji api to get shortcodes, and combining that with category data from unicode.org as well as keywords from CLDR data.

+### building from source
-Run `npm run build` to fetch fresh data from sources and compile the output.
+To fetch fresh data and rebuild the output, clone this repo and run `npm run build`.

 ### example
 ```js